-This application (a Notice of Intent) is filed with the Town of Hull Conservation Commission.
+This application (a Notice of Intent) is filed with the Town of Hull Conservation Commission as per 310 CMR 10.02 (2)(a).
 All coastal resources will need to be documented, as well as project plans and potential impacts.
 Abutters within 100' to the project site would be identified and notified via certified mail.
 The NOI application is followed by a site inspection with the Commission, as well as public hearing(s).
 Public hearings with the Conservation Commission would involve presenting the project, answering questions, and receiving comments from the Commission and the public.
 Once the project is approved, the Commission will issue an Order of Conditions.